How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 Business And Corporate Events

-1. Number of Passengers: More passengers means a bigger helicopter.
+1. Number of Passengers: More passengers mean a larger, pricier aircraft.

-3. Time of Day: Night flights can be pricier.
+3. Time of Day: Night flights often carry a surcharge.

 Distance Cost